 \textbf{Preview and interact with the generated device} (Fig. \ref{fig:Walkthrough}.4).
-After reviewing all the design definitions on the UI panels, Emily clicks the "Result" button to switch to the page displaying the generated FCI model.
-This interface includes a description, truth table, 3D model of fluid computation kit structures with logic simulation, and suggestions for designing the I/O Module.
-Emily can click on the highlighted input module model to change its state and observe the corresponding changes of the output module (Fig. \ref{fig:Walkthrough}.4.1).
-Based on the generated model and description, Emily is ready to connect the entities of the Fluid Computation kits, fabricate inflatable airbags (Fig. \ref{fig:Walkthrough}.4.2), and integrate each module into real space, considering practical application scenarios for their proper arrangement.
+After reviewing the design description, Emily clicks the “Result” button to view the implementation solution.
+This interface includes the DG, logic, inspection report, 3D models of the hardware, and detailed suggestions for the I/O Module, such as the fabrication pattern of the Output module.
+Emily can interact with the each input module to change its state and preview the corresponding output changes (Fig. \ref{fig:Walkthrough}.4.1).
+With the model and description, Emily is ready to assemble the fluidic circuit, fabricate inflatable airbags (Fig. \ref{fig:Walkthrough}.4.2), and integrate the FCI into a real-world application.